What’s the Winding Up Petition Process?

 Winding up Petition Process

-The process of winding up a company through a winding up petition starts with the creditor’s decision to pursue this course of action, all the way to the distribution of the company’s assets to its creditors.
-Understanding each step is essential for any creditor considering this option.
+The process of winding up a company starts with the creditor’s decision to issue a winding up petition and ends with the distribution of the company’s assets to its creditors.

 Preparing and Filing the Petition

-Creditors need to prepare a winding up petition using Form 4.2 and an affidavit to verify the debt.
+Creditors need to prepare a winding up petition using these forms and an affidavit to verify the debt.
 These documents are then submitted to the appropriate court based on the company’s share capital.

 Court Fees and Deposit